stevehoover/VSDOpen2020_TLV_RISC-V_Tutorial/README.md

 ## Course Videos

-Videos are available in this [YouTube playlist](https://www.youtube.com/playlist?list=PL5hpwuXY8XebJv7giIvVb69j7Te095J4-).
+Videos are available in YouTube.
+Right-click [this playlist](https://www.youtube.com/playlist?list=PL5hpwuXY8XebJv7giIvVb69j7Te095J4-) and "open in new tab".

 ## Slides